-What is Prescription Drug Addiction?
+What Is Prescription Drug Addiction?

-• taking larger doses than prescribed
+• Taking larger doses than prescribed.

-• taking medication more frequently
+• Using medication more frequently.

-• using it for non-medical purposes (such as to get high)
+• Using it for non-medical purposes, such as to get high.

 Prescription drug addiction can lead to severe health consequences, including physical and psychological dependence, overdose, organ damage, and even death.